 The official Blackshale Suspension Bridge hike is pretty easy to follow; simply begin at the trailhead on the Smith-Dorrien Highway and turn right once you hit the High Rockies Trail.
 From here, just follow the High Rockies Trail until you reach the Blackshale Suspension Bridge.

 We used the AllTrails app while hiking to the Blackshale Bridge, but to be honest, we didn’t need it for navigation purposes.
-We use AllTrails for all our hiking and biking in the Canadian Rockies and around the world.
+We use AllTrails for all our adventures in the Canadian Rockies and hiking with kids around the world.
 In addition to helping stay on the trails, we like the ability to track our stats (distance, elevation gain, etc.).

 To find the official Blackshale Suspension Bridge trail map in AllTrails, simply search for “Blackshale Suspension Bridge via Black Prince”.
 To find the unofficial Blackshale trail map, search for “Blackshale Suspension Bridge”.

 You will be in the middle of a huge cell phone dead zone while hiking the Blackshale Suspension Bridge trail, so be sure to download your hiking maps prior to leaving.

 The hike to the Blackshale Suspension Bridge is a super-fun, kid-friendly Kananaskis hike.
 The hike is easy, and the hiking trail is wide enough to allow kids to play side-by-side.

 Kids always have fun walking or running through forest settings and their excitement to see the Kananaskis suspension bridge will keep their legs moving.
 Mountain bikes are allowed on the High Rockies Trail, so make sure you keep your eyes and ears open for fast moving bikers and get your kids off the trail asap.